VOLTTRON/volttron/docs/source/index.rst

 Support
 =======

-The easiest way to get help with your VOLTTRON installation is to join our office hours.
-The office hours are every other Friday at 11am PT.
-The office hours are available via Microsoft Lync.
-If you would like to be added to the VOLTTRON mailing list in order to be reminded of the meetings send an email to volttron@pnnl.gov.
+There are several options for VOLTTRON :ref:`support <VOLTTRON-Community>`.

+- A VOLTTRON office hours telecon takes place every other Friday at 11am Pacific over Skype.
+- A mailing list for announcements and reminders
+- The VOLTTRON contact email for being added to office hours, the mailing list, and for inquiries is: volttron@pnnl.gov
+- The preferred method for questions is through stackoverflow since this is easily discoverable by others who may have the same issue. http://stackoverflow.com/questions/tagged/volttron
+- GitHub issue tracker for feature requests, bug reports, and following development activities http://github.com/VOLTTRON/volttron/issues

 License
 -------